Barangay Ginebra San Miguel: 1988–1990: Añejo Rum 65

 In 1988, the team changed its name to Añejo Rum 65.
 The 65ers won the 1988 PBA All-Filipino Conference, their first All-Filipino championship and second overall title.
 They entered the finals via a classic playoff game vs. San Miguel.
 Joey Loyzaga made a perfect pass to Romulo Mamaril and made the game winning basket.
 Añejo took on new team Purefoods in the finals.
 Añejo won the series 3–1 over the young Purefoods team led by Jerry Codiñera, Alvin Patrimonio, and Jojo Lastimosa (who had a confrontation with Jaworski).
 During this time, Fernandez was benched by Purefoods for alleged game-fixing.
 In the final game, three 65ers scored 25 points or more – Joey Loyzaga, Dondon Ampalayo, and Sonny Jaworski – as the 65ers did not allow the then rookie-laden Purefoods team to gain confidence.
 The game was close all throughout until the final 3 minutes of the game when Loyzaga and Jaworski uncorked 3-pointers that iced the win.
 This team is known as the best All-Filipino underdog team ever to grabbed the All-Filipino Cup.

 Añejo also clinched the 1988 PBA/IBA World Challenge Cup with Bobby Parks as their import by beating international teams and beating Alaska Air Force in the lone final game.
-In the season-ending Reinforced Conference wherein teams were allowed two imports each, Añejo again hired the great Billy Ray Bates and paired him with Kevin Gamble.
-After only four games, Bates was sent home for good.
-The 65er would finish the season with the exciting and high-scoring duo of Joe Ward and Tommy Davis as imports.
+In the season-ending Reinforced Conference wherein teams were allowed two imports each, Añejo again hired Billy Ray Bates and paired him with Kevin Gamble.
+Bates was beaten only after four games.
+The 65er would finish the season with the high-scoring duo of Joe Ward and Tommy Davis as imports.

 On the next season, Añejo lost in five games to grand slam winning San Miguel Beermen in the Reinforced Conference.
 In that conference, the 65ers paraded another super import in Carlos Briggs, who easily won the Best Import Award.
 In 1990, Añejo entered the finals of the First Conference against Benjie Paras and the Shell Rimula X team.
 In Game Six, with Shell already leading the series 3–2, Añejo protested a foul on Rey Cuenco with a few minutes left in the second quarter.
 This led to the infamous walk out of Añejo.
 The team also complained about the unfavorable officiating as the team had more fouls than Shell.
 In the end, the game was forfeited and awarded the title to the Oilers.
 The result of this event gave the team a fine of more than 500,000 PHP which was then the highest fine in league history.